WCVB-TV: Prior history of channel 5 in Boston (1957–1972)

 The channel 5 allocation in Boston was first occupied by the original WHDH-TV, which signed on the air on November 26, 1957.
 The station was owned by the Boston Herald-Traveler Corporation, along with WHDH radio (850 AM, now WEEI; and 94.5 FM, now WJMN).
 It was originally an ABC affiliate, but switched to CBS in 1961.

 However, almost as soon as it signed on, the Federal Communications Commission (FCC) began investigating allegations of impropriety in the granting of the television station's construction permit.
 This touched off a struggle that lasted 15 years.
 As a result, WHDH-TV never had a license renewal period lasting more than six months at a time (most television licenses at the time lasted for three years).
 In 1969, a local group, Boston Broadcasters, won a construction permit to build a new station on channel 5 under the callsign of WCVB-TV after promising to air more local programming than any other station in the United States at the time.
 The new channel 5 needed to have a different call sign (due to FCC rules at the time that stated that TV and radio stations in the same market, but with different ownership were required to have different call signs).
 It was also critical of the combination of the Herald-Traveler and WHDH-AM-FM-TV.
 Herald-Traveler Corporation fought the decision in court, but lost in 1972 and Boston Broadcasters was awarded a full license.
-The local group was led by acoustic expert Leo Beranek.
+The local group was led by acoustic expert Leo Beranek and communications lawyer Nathan H. David.